-Just imagine your goal as a huge tree you are trying to axe.
+Imagine your goal as a huge tree you are trying to axe.
 Chopping at it for 30 minutes a day probably wouldn’t give you anything much.
 But 30 minutes every day, for a week?
 A month?
 3 months?
 Before you even realize it, you will start seeing positive, concrete results.

 I immediately thought, Duh, of course!
-That was when it struck me – If I could achieve my weight loss goal (or any other goal for that matter) by just putting in 30 minutes per day, why not just get acting on it instead of having it as a nagging sensation in my mind all the time?
-As it turned out, I didn’t even have to exercise 30 minutes per day — just 2-3 times every week was sufficient to achieve my goal!
+That was when it struck me — if I could achieve my weight loss goal (or any goal for that matter) by just putting in 30 minutes a day, why not act on it instead of having this nagging thought on my mind all the time?
+As it turned out, I didn’t even have to exercise 30 minutes a day — just 2-3 times a week was sufficient to achieve my goal!

-If you feel your particular goal requires more than a 30 minutes per day – say, 1 hour, feel free to increase it accordingly.
-However, ensure you make a minimum commitment of 30 minutes - the additional time you want to put in will be a bonus, but isn’t mandatory.
+If you feel that your particular goal requires more than a 30 minutes per day, say an hour, feel free to increase it accordingly.
+However, ensure you make a minimum commitment of 30 minutes.
+Any additional time you put in is a bonus, but isn’t mandatory.